aurae-runtime/aurae/docs/blog/24-10-2022-aurae-cells.md

 We believe this pattern to be a more flexible, secure, and efficient pattern which can be leveraged in place of traditional sidecar style mesh networking that is often seen with service mesh projects such as [Istio](https://github.com/istio/istio).

+From the original client's perspective scheduling a pod will feel natural, and will still expose basic fields such as OCI image, listen port, etc. Users can run a pod with Aurae, and the extra isolation layer should be transparent and free just by executing the `RunPod` gRPC function.

+**Note**: The project has decided not to support the Kubernetes Pod API directly at this layer of the stack.

 ## What's Next?

 The project is under active development, and many of the features described in this blog are currently a work in progress.